 Another simple option is to use cloves.
 Put 3.5 oz of whole cloves into a 16 oz bottle of rubbing alcohol.
 Let it sit for four days stirring once per day so the cloves infuse the alcohol.
 Strain out the cloves and add 3.5 oz of baby oil to your alcohol.
 Spray on your skin and you are good to go.

-If you are in a survival situation and need a natural mosquito repellant, there are several plants that can help.
+If you are in a survival situation and need a natural mosquito repellent, there are several plants that can help.
 These plants can be burned, rubbed on the skin, or just kept around your campsite.
 In the Western US sagebrush is an excellent option.
 This plant is wildly abundant in these areas, so it is easy to find yourself surrounded by it.
 Pineapple weed is another plant that is very common.
 With its bright yellow flower, it is easy to identify.

 Wild onions can actually help with mosquitoes.
 These can be found all over the US with their hollow shoots sticking up above the other grasses.
 Lastly, cedar trees have a chemical that naturally repels mosquitoes.
 I sometimes will make my bed from cedar boughs or insulate my shelter with their branches.
-This gives me natural built-in mosquito repellant.
+This gives me natural built-in mosquito repellent.

-There are also non-spray repellants that you can try.
-Anymore there are a variety of repellants that are built into a bracelet or a necklace to avoid the greasy residue and smell.
+There are also non-spray repellents that you can try.
+Anymore there are a variety of repellents that are built into a bracelet or a necklace to avoid the greasy residue and smell.
 I have tried these but have had mixed results.
 Lotions and wipes are available that contain DEET.
 These will also help avoid the smell and oily residue.
 There are natural products for purchase that contain oil of lemon eucalyptus that can be used if you are opposed to chemicals.

 Technology has come up with some interesting solutions for mosquito repelling and control.
 Everybody remembers the electric bug zappers from our childhood.
 They still work very well as the neon light attracts the mosquitoes and then kills them.
 This is really for overall population control, but it also helps in a specific area if you do not mind the sound.
 There are also ultrasonic devices that emit a sound wave to deter mosquitoes.
 You can purchase small units for personal use or large ones to protect your campsite.